bignimbus/bignimbus.github.io/_posts/2020-03-10-principles-for-remote-teams.markdown

 #### Children and animals...
 ... can be welcome "guest stars" on camera.
 They can also be a distraction.
 Always be mindful of the context and purpose.

+## Acknowledgements

+Lydia Nash and Ayo Jimoh proofread and contributed ideas to this post.
+Thank you!